rmbeddor14/birds_birds_birds/README.md

 ```
 - this puts all the images into RGB

+### Things I've Tried
+- at first I used png
+- then I resized to smaller photos and used jpeg, but did not observe a major difference in performance
+- I checked the [kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species?resource=download) to make sure these birds are even in here - Roseate Spoonbill is, Swallow-Tail Kite isn't.

 ### To Do
 *stuff I want to do to improve this*
 - [ ] feed it videos
 - [ ] how to improve this model so it is better with florida birds?
+- [ ] fine-tune or otherwise adjust to include swallow tail kite classification - maybe using  Transfer Learning with a New Head method
 - [x] give it a drag and drop
 interface and deploy it so other people can use it   - Done!
 Thanks Streamlit ✅ ✅